Last updated: 12 Mar, 2021

 Notice when your pup’s body language relaxes again (it may take a minute, it may take 10), then get up and go and calmly reward them.
 Do the same with closing the back door, or putting on your shoes.
 Any behaviours that your dog usually associates with you leaving them, find ways to normalise those experiences into a calm day.

-Boss, available for adoption via RSPCA SA
+Boss, adopted via RSPCA SA

 It’s vital to ensure that in the absence of your presence, they are enriched in some other way.
 Firstly, try to take them for a long walk in the mornings.
 Being physically tired will reduce anxious energy, plus sleeping off the walk helps make their day alone shorter.